exonum/exonum-doc/src/architecture/transactions.md

 ### Purity

+The purity of the function means that

+- the function always evaluates the same result value given the same argument value
-The purity means that the `verify` method of transactions does not depend on the blockchain state.
-And it is true by design.
+- evaluation of the result does not cause any semantically observable side effect or output the `verify` method of transactions does not depend on.

+And both properties should be true by design.

 ### Sequential consistency